Learn About/Subscribe:

 Connect with Like-Minded Alumni from your School

-CU Society is a collection of Christian alumni and spouses from Christian Union’s targeted universities, along with Cornerstone Partners of these ministries.
-CU Society connects these Christian leaders who have a heart for Christian strengthening and societal impact through a mentoring program, alumni boards, university events during reunions and homecomings, and forthcoming CU Connect Groups.
+CU Society is a collection of Christian alumni and spouses from Christian Union’s targeted universities and Cornerstone Partners of these ministries.
+CU Society connects these Christian leaders with a heart for Christian strengthening and societal impact through a mentoring program, alumni boards, university events during reunions and homecomings, and forthcoming CU Connect Groups.

 How to Get Involved